 There are dietary and lifestyle factors that impact enzyme production and action that you’ll want to be aware of.

-First, what hurts: chronic stress (inhibits enzyme production), deficiency of vitamin and mineral cofactors (lowers enzyme production and activity), pancreatic disease (inhibits enzyme production), and small intestinal disorders such as Celiac disease, IBS, or dysbiosis (inhibit enzyme production).
+First, consider what hurts enzyme production.
+Factors include chronic stress (inhibits enzyme production), deficiency of vitamin and mineral cofactors (lowers enzyme production and activity), pancreatic disease (inhibits enzyme production), and small intestinal disorders such as Celiac disease, IBS, or dysbiosis (inhibit enzyme production).

-Next, what helps: chewing food thoroughly (in order to expose more surface area to the action of enzymes), reducing overall stress and only eating when calm (to allow the body to move into or “Rest and Digest” mode – the opposite of Fight or Flight), taking a good quality multivitamin and mineral supplement, and keeping the gut free from inflammation.
+Next, consider what helps enzyme production: chewing food thoroughly (to expose more surface area to the action of enzymes), reducing overall stress and only eating when calm (to allow the body to move into “Rest and Digest” mode – the opposite of Fight or Flight), taking a good quality multivitamin and mineral supplement and keeping the gut free from inflammation.

-You may benefit from taking a digestive enzyme supplement with meals to help aid absorption of nutrients and prevent symptoms of indigestion, especially when you can’t avoid eating foods that you know don’t agree with you.
+You may benefit from taking a digestive enzyme supplement with meals to help aid the absorption of nutrients and prevent indigestion symptoms, especially when you can’t avoid eating foods that you know don’t agree with you.

 “Oh, do you mean probiotics?”
-This is a question I get quite often when talking about digestive enzymes, so don’t feel bad if you’ve been confused in this way.
+This is a question I get quite often when talking about digestive enzymes.
+It’s a great question!

-Enzymes and probiotics are entirely different things, but they both play important roles in making our digestion and absorption work well.
-In fact, enzyme production relies in part on having a robust population of beneficial gut microbes, including bacteria and yeasts.
-For this, you may also need to take a medical grade probiotic supplement and ensure your diet supplies plenty of the fiber that feeds gut microbes to ensure their survival.
+Enzymes and probiotics are entirely different things, but they both play essential roles in making our digestion and absorption work well.
+Enzyme production relies partly on having a robust population of beneficial gut microbes, including bacteria and yeasts.
+For this, you may also need to take a medical-grade probiotic supplement and ensure your diet supplies plenty of the fiber that feeds gut microbes to ensure their survival.